myamout/Ethereum_Primer/README.md

 # Ethereum Primer
-Ethereum is one of the hottest blockchains out right now and is the first real mainstream coin to include smart contracts.
-Smart contracts allow developers to host contracts, think of a class in an OOP language, with logic on the
-Ethereum blockchain.
-Smart contracts can be used to host auctions on the blockchain, store information, or use logic to determine when ether is sent out to another address.
-This primer will serve as a guide on how to quickly get started developing smart contracts in
-Solidity (the language contracts are written in) and interacting with the Ethereum blockchain.
+Ethereum is one of the hottest blockchains right now due to its ability to scale and its introduction of smart contracts.
+Ethereum's blockchain allows developers to host contracts, think of an object in Java or C++, that include some logic.
+Contracts can be used to store information, run auctions, or determine when to ether to a wallet.
+In a nutshell Ethereum allows transactions to be complex and offer more than just peer to peer transactions.
+This primer will serve as a beginner's guide to developing contracts using Solidity, Ethereum's smart contract language, and interacting with a smart contract after deploying it to the blockchain.

 ## Clearing Up Some Jargon Before We Start
+### Truffle and Truffle-Contract
-This primer will take advantage of Truffle, a command line interface for working with the Ethereum blockchain.
+This primer will take advantage of the Truffle CLI, a command line interface allowing us the easily compile, deploy, and test our smart contracts.
+Truffle-Contract is a node module that allows us to interact with our deployed contracts using JavaScript promises.
-Truffle will help us out with compling our smart contracts and testing them.
-You are able to use Truffle to migrate your contracts to the blockchain, however in this guide we'll be doing those by hand as the Truffle migrations has issues when migrating to the Testrpc.
+### Web3.js

-Along with Truffle we'll be using Web3.js, the official Ethereum JavaScript API.
-Web3 has a lot of utility functions built in along with the ability to compile and deploy our smart contracts.
+Web3.js is the official Ethereum JavaScript API.
+Web3 offers a multitude of utility functions as well as giving us the ability to compile, deploy, and interact with our smart contracts.

-I mentioned the Testrpc before so you might be wondering what that might be.
-Ethereum has three different blockchains: the real blockchain known as Homestead, the test network, and the testrpc.
-We'll be using the testrpc.
-The testrpc gives us a private blockchain right in our terminal window for testing applications.
-It also provides us with ten accounts with a large amount of fake ether in each for testing purposes.
-The testrpc is a good place to start developing your smart contracts as you don't need to manage different accounts or worry about running out of ether.
+### Ethereumjs-testrpc
+Ethereum has three main blockchains: Homestead, Modern, and the Testrpc.
+Homestead is the real, for lack of a better word, blockchain and is what your production ready contracts will go on.
+Modern is a live testnet that will allow you test your contracts in a Homestead like environment, but the ether you use here is not real.
+Finally we have the testrpc, what we'll be using in this primer.
+The testrpc is a private, local blockchain that will allow you to test your contracts except here fake ether wallets, with a generous amount of ether in each, are generated for you.

 ## First Steps
   - Make sure you have npm, node, and git installed